 Disable startup programs in Windows 8, 8.1 and 10

-Alternative: Press and hold CTRL+SHIFT+ES, click More details if no tabs appear.
+Alternative: Press and hold CTRL+SHIFT+ESC, click More details if no tabs appear.

 - Select the Startup tab, a list of all the startup programs displays.

 - Click Status to arrange them into enabled or disabled.

 - Right-click a program you don’t want to start at boot and select Disable.